liquidinvestigations/cluster/docs/Nomad-Jobs.md

 * `grafana` -- displays dashboards with data from Prometheus and Influxdb
 * `registry` -- local registry to cache docker images

-Finally, we have one periodic job:

-* `docker-system-prune` -- runs `docker system prune --all --force --volumes` on a single node every hour, since [periodic system jobs](https://github.com/hashicorp/nomad/issues/1944) are not supported by Nomad.

 The `./cluster.py run-jobs` command will trigger the deployment of the files in `./etc/*.nomad`.
 This command is automatically run by the `start` command.